abooij/wiwikwlhott/faq.rst

    viewpoint hints at a truth: The most urgent task of the constructivist is to give predictive embodiment to the ideas and techniques of classical mathematics.
 Classical mathematics is not totally divorced from reality.
-On the contrayr, most of it has a strongly constructive cast.
+On the contrary, most of it has a strongly constructive cast.
 Much of the constructivization of classical mathematics is therefore routine; constructive versions of many standard results are readily at hand.
 This makes it easy